CPD: Information for Potential Hosts and Participants

 Session Times

-All one, two and three day events are based on 375 minutes of presentation time per day, but there is a 360 minute option (Timetable 3, below).
+All one, two and three day events are based on 375 minutes of presentation time per day.
 The timetables are open to negotiation.
 Please let the presenter know well in advance which you prefer, and also whether you wish to alter in any way the one you have chosen.
-Note that the lunch break cannot be less than 45 minutes.
+Note that the lunch break cannot be fewer than 45 minutes.

 Timetable 1 - 9:00 am - 5:00 pm